 Best Upper Mid-Range Small Air Purifier

-Particle Filtration Rate8.0Low-Noise Particle Filtration Rate7.2Recommended Room Size15.2 m² (163 ft²)Recommended Room Size @ Max Fan Speed35.3 m² (380 ft²)Noise @ Highest Fan Speed61.3dBAHeight18.3" (46.5 cm)Width16.8" (42.7 cm)See all our test resultsDepth9.6" (24.4 cm)If you don't need the Mila Air 3's extra convenience features or interchangeable filter system but still want something that can handle more than just a tiny bedroom, the Coway Airmega 200M is worth a look.
+Particle Filtration Rate8.0Low-Noise Particle Filtration Rate7.2Recommended Room Size15.2 m² (163 ft²)Recommended Room Size @ Max Fan Speed35.3 m² (380 ft²)Noise @ Highest Fan Speed61.3dBAHeight18.3" (46.5 cm)Width16.8" (42.7 cm)Depth9.6" (24.4 cm)See all our test resultsFootprint6.4If you don't need the Mila Air 3's extra convenience features or interchangeable filter system but still want something that can handle more than just a tiny bedroom, the Coway Airmega 200M is worth a look.
 It delivers strong air-cleaning performance for its size, making it a practical pick for bedrooms, apartments, home offices, or living spaces up to an impressive 380 ft² (35.3 m²).
 On quieter settings, it's unobtrusive enough for sleep or focused work while still maintaining effective coverage for smaller rooms.
 However, higher fan speeds get noticeably louder and can become distracting if you need maximum airflow in a quieter space.
 Its flatter rectangular shape is also a nice alternative to the cylindrical or cube-style designs common in most compact purifiers, and it sits more naturally against a wall or baseboard, making it easier to fit alongside furniture or slide into tighter spots.

 -